Total Joint Replacement Program

-- Most patients stay in the hospital for 2-4 days after total joint replacement surgery.
+- Most patients stay in the hospital for 1-2 days after total joint replacement surgery, and some are able to go home the same day.
 A social worker will address any concerns you have about needing help after discharge.

 - Your recovery will continue at home.
 Knee replacement and shoulder replacement patients will continue outpatient therapy for several weeks.
 Complete recovery from a total hip replacement typically takes 3-6 months.

 Total Hip Joint Replacement Education Manual